1986 in Japanese music: Number one albums

+Annual charts

+Akemi Ishii's Cha-Cha-Cha was number 1 in the Oricon annual singles chart.

 Music industry

 120,000 titles were available on CD.

 Film and television

 The music of Uhohho tankentai, by Saeko Suzuki, won the 41st Mainichi Film Award for Best Music.
 The music of House on Fire, and Rikon Shinai Onna (Japanese: 離婚しない女), by Takayuki Inoue won the 10th Japan Academy Film Prize for Best Music (awarded in 1987).
 The music of Castle in the Sky is by Joe Hisaishi and includes the song Kimi Wo Nosete by Azumi Inoue.
 Songs by Mitsuko Horie, from the cancelled anime "Kamen Senshi Lavithunder" and from its commercial, were released on an EP and on the album Sing It!

 The first broadcast of Music Station was on 24 October 1986.

 Radio

 The last time Ryuichi Sakamoto presented the Tuesday Sound Street was on 18 March 1986.

 Video games

 Koji Kondo composed the music for The Legend of Zelda.